diegodagm05/AdvancedProgrammingP1_SchoolSystem/README.md

-# AdvancedProgrammingP1_SchoolSystem{
+# AdvancedProgrammingP1_SchoolSystem

+*   Diego Guerrero - A01625199
+*   Tecnologico de Monterrey
+*   Advanced Programming - Project 1

 School system that simulates a DBMS.
 Storing students data such as id, name, major, city and expected graduation year.
   The queries to use are the following:

 *******************
 Kardex <student_id>